SaschaWillems/Vulkan/README.md

 The repository also contains a few Android examples to get started, check the [Android readme](./android/README.md) for details.

+## Binaries

+Precompiled binaries for Windows (x64), Linux (x64) and Android can be [found here](http://vulkan.gpuinfo.org/examples.php).
+I'll try keep them up-to-date with the repositry.

+Note that these only contain the binaries, you still need the repository for the data (shaders, models, textures) and put the binaries into to bin subfolder.

 ## Vendor support
 The examples have been tested on different vendors, but since **most drivers are beta** not all examples may work with all vendors.